marcol13/restaurants-rating-app/README.md

 1. Clone the repository: `git clone https://github.com/marcol13/restaurants-rating-app`
 2. Go to `api` directory: `cd api`
 3. Install the dependencies: `npm install`
-4. Create `.env` file like `.env.example`
-5. Start backend project: `npm start`
+4. Start backend project: `npm start`
-6. Go to project root directory: `cd ..`
+5. Go to ui project directory: `cd ../ui`
-7. Install frontend dependencies: `npm install`
+6. Install frontend dependencies: `npm install`
-8. Create `.env` file like `.env.example`
-9. Run project: `npm run dev`
+7. Run project: `npm run dev`

 ### With Docker

-In order to run the project in a docker container you must run a `docker daemon` on your computer and then type command:
+In order to run the project in a docker container, you must run a `docker daemon` on your computer and then type command:

 ```
 docker compose up
 ```

-By default, docker will run two containers on you computer:
+By default, docker will run two containers on your computer:
-- Frontent on port 4173
+- Frontend on port 4173
 - Backend on port 8002